-This lease is entered into this day of , between the HOUSING AUTHORITY OF THE COUNTY OF RIVERSIDE (1 andlord, hereinafter called HA or owner) and (hereinafter called te nant or resident), for the following dwelling unit: 1.
-Term of Lease: The initial term of the lease must be for at least or ne year.
-The initial term begins on and ends on After expiration of the term for another year unless: (1) terminated by the landlord in accorda terminated by the tenant in accordance with paragraph 14 of this the term of the lease.
-2. Rental Rate: Tenant agrees to pay \$ per month, payable le in advance on or before the first day of day of each month.
-The first payment is \$ for the period from rent is delinquent if not paid by the second day of each month.
-On the sixth day of the month, a \$35.00 Administrative Late Fee will become due and payable within 14 days for any rent not received by the fifth of the month.
-Any check returned for non-sufficient funds (NSF) will be sub- oject to a \$35.00 NSF fee in addition to the \$35.00 late fee and checks will no longer be accepted.
-Payments must t be made payable to the Housing Authority of the County of Riverside.
-Payments must be paid in person or maile ed to: 5555 Arlington Ave., Riverside, CA 92504 Monday through Thursday 7:30 a.m. to 5:30 p.m.
-Office is clo holidays.
-Contact by phone can be made at (800) 655-4228.
-Payment Payments received will be applied to any outstanding balance first.
-To · · charges in any twelve-month period will be subject to tenancy termina
+This lease is entered into this day of between the HOUSING AUTHORITY OF THE and (hereinafter ca lled tenant or reside nt), for the following dwelling unit: · 1.
+Term of Lease: The initial term of and ends on • nitial term begins on I be automatically renewed for another year unless: (1) terminaterminated by the tenant in accordance - the term of the lease.
+2. Rental Rate: Tenant agrees to pay y \$ per month, payable in advance of n or before the first day of day of each month.
+The first payment is \$ for the period d from to Monthly rent is delinquent if not paid by the se econd day of each month.
+On the sixth day of th ne month, a \$35.00 Administrative Late Fee will become due and payable within 14 4 days for any rent no t received by the fifth of the month.
+Any check returned for non-s sufficient funds (NSF) will be subject to a \$35.0 0 NSF fee in addition to the \$35.00 late fee and checks will no lor iger be accepted.
+Paymen ts must be made paya ble to the Housing Authority of the County of Riverside.
+Payment s must be paid in person o r mailed to: 5555 Arl ington Ave., Riverside, CA 92504 Monday through Thursday 7:3 0 a.m. to 5:30 p.m.
+Office e is closed on Fridays , Saturdays, Sundays and holidays.
+Contact by phone can be m ade at (800) 655-4228.
+Pa ayments must be mad e by check or money order.
+Payments received will be applied to any outstanding balance f irst.
+Tenants who acc rue more than three late charges in any twelve-month period v will be subject to tenancy t ermination.